PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-04-Conservation-of-arguments.md

 ## Connection to the No Free Lunch argument ##

-The issue has come up before, in Dembski's 2002 book "No Free Lunch.
-Why
+The issue has come up before, in Dembski's 2001 book "No Free Lunch: Why Specified Complexity Cannot Be Purchased without Intelligence".
+There he invokes a mathematical theorem about the success of search algorithms on all possible problems.
+This is the No Free Lunch theorem of Wolpert and Macready, which shows that _averaged over all possible problems_ all search algorithms do equally well, and are no more successful than examining a random set of points and choosing the best.
+They do not prove that

 NFL and smoothness of fitness surface